-Therefore, unless authorized by me, you are expected to complete all course assignments, including quizzes and exams, without assistance from any source.
-Also, you are not authorized to use the www.allmsu.com web site to complete any course work in this course.
+You are expected to complete all course assignments, including quizzes and exams, without assistance from any source.
 Students who violate MSU academic integrity rules may receive a penalty grade, including a failing grade on the assignment or in the course (www.msu.edu/unit/ombud/dishonestyFAQ.html).